Makes nuclear energy realistically overpowered. Also makes solar panels realistically worse, because solar panels have had it too good for too long.

 As a matter of completeness and consistency, this option also applies to the plutonium-based fuel cycle from Plutonium Breeding, tho given the time-frame involved you will likely never see a depleted nuclear core to reprocess.
 If you ever do, please let me know in the Discussion tab!

 The cores option only affects recipes, so you can safely enable or disable it on existing saves without removing any existing fuel cells or cores, and leaves the uranium fuel cell recipe available to support modded recipes that use it.
-To enforce the intended difficulty, also enable to option to make fuel cells unburnable.
+To enforce the intended difficulty, also enable the option to make fuel cells unburnable.
 (This is a separate option because enabling it on an existing save will destroy fuel cells currently inside of a reactor, including the one currently being burned.)

 Calculations